Our Story

 Doing.
 Being.
 Becoming.
 Belonging.

-These are tenets of occupational therapy and of the Center for Community Connection.
+These are tenets of occupational therapy and of the XDS Youth Mental Health Resilience Initiative.

-When C4CC founders, mental health occupational therapists Darren Peters, Dr. MaryBeth Gallagher, and Dr. Antoine Bailliard, and psychiatric dietitian Brittany Kern, worked together in a hospital psychiatric department in central North Carolina, they saw a revolving door of patients living in poverty, disproportionately people of color, struggling with getting basic needs met, without a network of support, and facing injustices at every turn.
+In 2023, Center for Community Connection (C4CC) was founded by mental health occupational therapists Darren Peters, Dr. MaryBeth Gallagher, and Dr. Antoine Bailliard, and psychiatric dietitian Brittany Kern.
+Through their work together in a hospital psychiatric department in central North Carolina, they saw a revolving door of patients living in poverty, disproportionately people of color, struggling with getting basic needs met, without a network of support, and facing injustices at every turn.
 Darren and MaryBeth hailed from the UK and Ireland, respectively, where healthcare is universal and OT is central in addressing mental illness.

 Turning the traditional medical model on its head, we are creating a replicable, farm-based, strengths-focused organization to cultivate connection and belonging, joy and resilience.
 Youth who've experienced a range of mental health challenges (from anxiety or depression to a first episode of psychosis) take the lead on decisions about their mental health and well-being.
 We operate primarily from a 40-acre farm in Chatham County, North Carolina, where there is much opportunity for: